trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

    [Return:String]  getPlotFileFormat(proj::Project)
 ```

-The available mesh file formats are `ISM`, `ISM-V2`, or `ABAQUS`.
+The available mesh file formats are `"ISM"`, `"ISM-V2"`, or `"ABAQUS"`.
 The plot file (which can be viewed with something
-like VisIt or Paraview) format is either `skeleton` or `sem`.
+like VisIt or Paraview) format is either `"skeleton"` or `"sem"`.
 The former is just a low order finite element
 represntation of the mesh.
 The latter (which is a much bigger file) includes the interior degrees of freedom.

 #### Changing the output file names